Elixeum/docs/docs/pages/developer/api/contract-planning.md

 ## Authentication

-All endpoints on **Contract Planning** requires authentication using valid JWT token.
+All endpoints on **Contract Planning** require authentication using valid JWT token.

 Token must be filled in `Authorization` request header, for example `Authorization: Bearer {token}`.